Perimenopause and Lactose Intolerance

 Perimenopause, a medical term for the menopausal transition, brings obvious and subtle changes to your body.

 Some changes are expected.
 Mood swings, irregular menstrual periods, hot flashes, night sweats, insomnia, and low libido are common perimenopause symptoms.

 Other changes may surprise you, especially food sensitivities and digestive conditions like lactose intolerance.

-If the foods you once enjoyed (ice cream or cheese pizza, for example) now give you stomach or digestive problems, you may have lactose intolerance.
+If the foods you once enjoyed (ice cream or cheese pizza, for example) now give you stomach or digestive problems, such as nausea or diarrhea, you may have lactose intolerance.

 If you are intolerant to lactose, your body cannot fully digest the milk sugar (lactose) in dairy products.
 Lactose intolerance seems to be a growing trend for women in perimenopause.

 Shifting hormone levels play a role in this condition.
 Dietary changes such as eating more vegetables and complex carbohydrates may also contribute to the problem.